arung-northwestern/mofid-cygwin/README.md

 A streamlined version of MOFid for easy compilation and use on Windows through Cygwin, featuring the latest OpenBabel version.

+## ⚠️ Disclaimer

+This project is intended specifically for use with Cygwin and has been tested only on the developer's personal laptop.
+While efforts have been made to ensure its functionality, please note that it may not work out of the box on all systems.
+Use at your own discretion.

+We encourage users who encounter issues or discover solutions to post them in the Issues tab of this repository.
+Your contributions may prove invaluable to other users facing similar challenges.

+Thank you for your understanding and potential contributions to improving this project!

 ## 🎯 Purpose

 1. Provide a user-friendly version of the original MOFid repository that's easy to compile and use on Windows through Cygwin.